mosip/documentation/docs/keymanager.md

 * Digital signing of data using Module key
 * Data encryption using Encryption key

-The different key in MOSIP have their own built-in validity as mentioned:
+The different keys in MOSIP have their own built-in validity as mentioned:
-*	MOSIP root key - 5 years
+*	MOSIP root key- 5 years
-*	Module key - 3 years
+*	Module key- 3 years
-*	Encrytion key (base key) - 2 years
+*	Encryption key (base key)- 2 years

 You can edit key validity before key generation by updating the required values in ```key_policy_def``` table.